Preschool Welcome Letter

 - Record “books on tape” for our classroom listening centers (This can be done at home)

-- Share your family’s culture with the class (Special games, songs and dances can be taught, and special ceremonies or traditions can be explained via video to show the class)
+- Share your family’s culture with the class (Special games, songs and dances can be taught, and special ceremonies or traditions can be shared with the class)

 - Interact with other families and the teaching staff via Google Classroom